 Acing the finance industry interview

-You’ll almost always be asked what you know about the company and why you want to work there, so do your research beforehand.
-Look at their typical client base, their market share and their reputation for career progression so that you can provide thoughtful answers to these questions.
+You’ll almost always be asked what you know about the company and why you want to work there, so spend time preparing for these questions.
+Look at their typical client base, their market share, and their reputation for career progression so that you can provide thoughtful answers.

 Some questions you may come across in an interview for a trainee financial advisor position are: